johnwcowan/r7rs-work/CoreAsn1.md

 Lists:  Type byte `E0`
 followed by length bytes
 followed by the encoded elements of the list.

+Vectors:  Type byte `30`
+followed by length bytes
+followed by the encoded elements of the vector.

 Integers:  Type byte `02` followed by length byte `00`, `01`, `02`, `04`, or `08`
 followed by 0, 1, 2, 4, or 8 content bytes